creyesp/Meetup_uy/README.md

 )](https://colab.research.google.com/github/creyesp/Meetup_uy/blob/master/notebooks/Introduction_to_Scikit-Learn.ipynb?authuser=1)

-# Meetup_uy
-Introduction to scikit-learn in a regression problem
+# Introduction to scikit-learn in a regression problem

+This project aims is explore the principal ideas behind of scikit-learn library.
+[The notebook](notebooks/Introduction_to_Scikit-Learn.ipynb) contain some simple example code to show how scikit-learn work, then we use a real dataset of Montevideo housing prices to create a real model to predict the price of each house.

+This project was developed to be shared in [Montevideo Applied Data Science, AI and Big Data MeetUp](https://www.meetup.com/Montevideo-Applied-Data-Science-and-Big-Data/)

 # Quick Start

+## Look at notebook
+If you can only look at notebook without run the code.
+Try [here](https://nbviewer.jupyter.org/github/creyesp/Meetup_uy/blob/master/notebooks/Introduction_to_Scikit-Learn.ipynb)

-## Run in mybinder server
+## Run in MyBinder server
 MyBinder is a free service to run a repository with notebooks in a live sesion without install anything, just click [here](https://mybinder.org/v2/gh/creyesp/Meetup_uy/master).

 **Warning**: MyBinder run a temporal sesion, when you leave sesion all your changes are going to be delete.

 ## Run in Google Colab
 Colab is a google service to run notebook, but you can only run 1 notebook and to access to complete resources of the repository you should clone repository manually.

 Click [here](https://colab.research.google.com/github/creyesp/Meetup_uy/blob/master/notebooks/Introduction_to_Scikit-Learn.ipynb?authuser=1) to run in colab.